collapsed-stacks/startups/questions/9830/should-i-consult-a-company-to-help-me-getting-my-business-started.md

 - tagged: `mobile-apps`, `consulting`
 - score: 2

-<p>I am currently considering to start a business with a great idea for an app (imo).</p>
+I am currently considering to start a business with a great idea for an app (imo).

-<p>As I have no clue about the legislation, etc. I want to consider a consulting company.</p>
+As I have no clue about the legislation, etc. I want to consider a consulting company.

-<p>No my question is:</p>
+No my question is:

-<p>They want to help me getting started, but how much should I tell them about my idea, before there is a patent or anything of value to make sure they don't steal it?</p>
+They want to help me getting started, but how much should I tell them about my idea, before there is a patent or anything of value to make sure they don't steal it?

 ## Answer 9849